It has been some time since Windows 8 was introduced along with the much promising Windows RT.

 As most of you are aware, Windows 8 is the standard version of the metro operating system and Windows RT, RT stands for “Run Time”, is the completely different new operating system and is only available pre-installed on new computers with a license free toned down version of Microsoft Office.

-Windows RT is based on the ARM platform and not upgradable from other versions of Windows
+Windows RT is based on the ARM platform and not upgradable from other versions of Windows.

 This is not applicable for Windows 8 where an upgrade is quite possible.